BCDR Faceoff: How Do Datto Competitors Stack Up?

 Intronis reviews to consider

-Intronis has its own unique advantages and disadvantages, just as we mentioned with Veeam – and often those Pros and Cons are directly related the specific needs of your backup infrastructure.
+Intronis has its own unique advantages and disadvantages, just as we mentioned with Veeam – and often those Pros and Cons are directly related to the specific needs of your backup infrastructure.
 That said, here are a few noteworthy snippets from Intronis reviews we stumbled across:

 - “The only con would be that one time it took a week for Intronis to recover all the files of one of our customers and get them to us.
 I would like faster recovery if possible.”*